CEQA Review, Projects + Information|

 Existing Regional Gateway Locations

-With respect to previous planning efforts related to first-level gateways, the City recently supported installation of new highway gateway signage along U.S. 101.
-Although these signs are located outside City jurisdiction, they address the regional entry points into the Ukiah Valley identified in both the 1995 Ukiah Valley Growth Management Plan and the Ukiah Valley Area Plan, and replace previous gateway signage that had become dated and less-effective.
-To ensure effective branding, the proposed resolution recommends that the Community Development Director prioritize the consideration and removal of older publicly sponsored gateway signage or recommend improvements to the City Council.
+Although these signs are located outside City jurisdiction, they address the regional entry points into the Ukiah Valley identified in both the 1995 Ukiah Valley Growth Management Plan and the Ukiah Valley Area Plan.
+They also replace previous gateway signage that had become dated.

 Proposed City Gateway Locations

-For second-level gateways and to address the 2040 General Plan Land Use policy, Staff recommend recognizing east-west corridors including Talmage Road, Gobbi Street, and Perkins Street, including key intersections at Orchard Avenue and Airport Park Boulevard, as corridors within which gateway features should be located.
+To address the 2040 General Plan Land Use policy, Staff recommend designating three east-west corridors (Talmage Road, Gobbi Street, and Perkins Street) as locations for second-level city gateway features.
+Key intersections at Orchard Avenue and Airport Park Boulevard are also identified within these corridors.

 East Gobbi Street